 Clare Horne

 I grew up in Wilson County, Tennessee.
 Dogs underfoot, dirt under my fingernails.
-But I also grew up around women who knew what a beautiful home looked like — inside and out.
-Women who cared about how things were done, not just whether they got done.
+But I also grew up around my mother and grandmothers, women who knew what a beautiful home looked like inside and out.
+And who cared about how things were done, not just whether they got done.
 I didn't know it at the time, but that's where my eye comes from.
 Both sides of it.

 The Grass Girl

 My first clients were Gerry and his wife, Lisa.
-Gerry had cultivated his garden for decades.
-He had hydrocephalus and had been severely affected by strokes.
-He couldn't always recall my name.
-But he knew me.
-Every time he saw me in the garden, he'd smile and say the same thing:
+Gerry had cultivated his gardens for decades.
+After illness and a series of strokes, he couldn’t always recall my name.
+But he always knew me.
+We knew each other in a way that did not rely on words.
+Every time he saw me in the garden, he smiled and said the same thing:

 “The Grass Girl.”